 • B.S. in Chemical Engineering, Georgia Tech (2005)

 About Jaeyun: At heart an engineer and inventor, my research is driven by a passion for creating computational tools that assist physicians in critical decision-making for patient care.
 My approach integrates clinical and biomolecular 'big data'—mainly omics datasets—with bioinformatics, machine learning, and a systems-oriented perspective on biology and medicine.
 Together with an outstanding team of lab members and collaborators, our research program is poised to make unique contributions to the evolution of medicine into a field that is more precise, data-centric, and preventative.
-Outside the lab, I enjoy traveling the world, landscape photography, sports and strength conditioning, and catching up on my favorite podcasts and periodicals.
+Outside the lab, I enjoy traveling the world, landscape photography, strength conditioning, and catching up on my favorite podcasts and periodicals.
 I can be reached at Sung.Jaeyun[at]mayo.edu.

 Research Associate, Mayo Clinic (2022–present)